saadmhd07/TripTalk/ARCHITECTURE_MVP.md

 - scenario language and mode metadata
 - scenario content fields for intro/cultural context
 - OpenAI-backed conversation replies
+- OpenAI-backed TTS and STT in the conversation flow
+- direct route-based access to active sessions and feedback pages
+- structured conversation completion decisions from the LLM (`CONTINUE` / `END`)
 - persisted sessions, messages, and feedback

 The codebase is no longer just a generated UI mock.
 The main product loop works end to end.